AJ-Zafar/CommunityPowerPlatformProjectChallenge/README.md

    - **Bonus Features**:
      - Add a scoreboard to track wins for each player.
      - Include animations for pieces dropping into place.
+     - Allow users to challenge someone and play against them in different sessions on different devices and notify the opposing user that it is their turn via Teams.

 ---